-X11-Forwarding allows you to run graphical program on the remote host and tunnel the display back to your local machine.
+X11-Forwarding allows you to execute graphical programs on a remote SSH host and display them locally.

-If you're connecting to remote SSH server for system administration work, chances are you'll be running programs using sudo or su to switch to other user such as root.
-You will likely get Can't open display and maybe X11 connection rejected because of wrong authentication error when running GUI program in SSH via sudo or su.
+If you're connecting to a remote SSH server for system administration work, chances are you'll be running programs using sudo or su to switch to another user such as root.
+You will get Can't open display, or X11 connection rejected because of wrong authentication error when running GUI program in SSH when switching users via sudo or su.

 $ sudo xclock [sudo] password for user: X11 connection rejected because of wrong authentication.
 Error: Can't open display: localhost:10.0